Modern Programming Languages

 For example:

-• Python: pip sometimes leaves behind unused files in the home directory or environment.
+pipsometimes leaves behind unused files in the home directory or environment. - Rust: Places binaries in

-• Rust: Places binaries in ~/.cargo/bin, which is a good example of organization.
+~/.cargo/bin, which is a good example of organization. - This is unnecessary when proper standards like XDG (

 Follow the standards, keep my home folder clean, and make me happy.